 Kibbeh Kbekib (Meat and Bulgur Spheres Stuffed With Lamb-Pine Nut Filling)

-Bulgur wheat is blended with ground lamb and onion, and stuffed with heshwi, the traditional kibbeh stuffing of ground lamb, chopped herbs, spices, and buttery toasted pine nuts.
+Bulgur wheat is blended with ground lamb and onion and stuffed with heshwi, the traditional kibbeh stuffing of ground lamb, chopped herbs, spices, and buttery toasted pine nuts.
 Baked with butter, the end result is crispy on the outside, with a succulent, meaty filling inside.
-Paired with warm Khebez Arabi and a drizzle of Labneh (page 225), there’s really nothing more traditional or delicious.
+Paired with warm Khebez Arabi (the Lebanese version of pita bread) and a drizzle of Labneh (page 225), there’s really nothing more traditional or delicious.

 For the Kibbeh Base